-Cleaning your AirPods
+How to clean your AirPods

 Carry a microfiber cloth

 Get a little microfiber cloth and keep it on your person or store it wherever you charge your AirPods.
-Give your AirPods (and the case if you want) a quick buff every couple days.
+Give your AirPods (and the case if you want) a quick buff every couple of days.